 - Phishing or when a scammer contacted you posing as someone you think you can trust

 How to Protect Yourself from Identity Theft

 - Obtain and review a copy of your credit report through annualcreditreport.com.
 Every 12 months, you can obtain a free credit report from the three major credit bureaus: Equifax, Experian, and Transunion.
-Review the report(s) regularly and report any suspicious activity to the IRS.
+Review the report(s) regularly and notify the Federal Trade Commission (FTC) of any suspicious activity.

 - Monitor your accounts and personal information.
 Use your financial institution’s online banking or mobile app for 24/7 access to review your transaction history for activity you don’t recognize.
 If your financial institution provides the option, sign up for text alerts and when your account balance dips below a certain level, you’ll be notified.